Cost Per Hire is a measure frequently used by companies seeking to control their costs. But companies should also be focussing on ROI.

 - In-house recruiters are the face of a company.
 They must effectively represent the company brand and culture which is of critical importance to ensure the attraction of the best candidates.
 This can sometimes be difficult if the firm recruiting is a relative newcomer, or operating in a niche market.
 Our experience is that sometimes in the bid to control costs firms don’t consider the need for the recruiter to represent its brand in a quality or credible manner.

 - They need in-depth knowledge of the relevant market.
 This knowledge is accumulated with time and experience.
-In-house recruiters can be excellent but can also lack the experience and expertise to find and attract the best candidates especially in specialist markets
+In-house recruiters can be excellent but can also lack the experience and expertise to find and attract the best candidates, especially in specialist markets.

 - It is not scalable.
-If there is a peak in demand for hires the recruiter can’t cope and will inevitably focus on the easier to fill jobs which might not be the ones that will add most value
+If there is a peak in demand for hires the recruiter can’t cope and will inevitably focus on the easier to fill jobs which might not be the ones that will add most value or be business critical.

 - There has to be added value by pre-screening applicants effectively.
 If in-house recruiters are not able to do so then the risk is that: